BenGOsborn/BenGOsborn/README.md

+# Ben Osborn

-# The embodiment of CI/CD in real life 🔃
+- The embodiment of CI/CD in real life 🔃
+- Cloud pipelines are modern Rube Goldberg machines